-My art reflects a fascination with velocity, American icons, machine forms, humorous snapshots of life, and most importantly pop culture.
-I enjoy using bold colors in a style that brings wondering amazement and joy to our surroundings, often adding a bit of levity to the everyday world.
-It is exhilarating to create art with real energy and motion, embracing spontaneity and using the vibration of colors to express a scene or moment.
+My art reflects my fascination with velocity, American icons, machine forms, the humor of life itself and, most significantly, pop culture.
+I employ bold colors in a style that brings wondering amazement, joy and levity to the everyday world.
+It is exhilarating to create art with real energy and motion, to embrace spontaneity, and to utilize the vibration of colors to express a moment or scene.

-By working in a variety of disciplines, including painting, sculpture, collage, film and performance, I continuously push myself beyond my comfort zone.
-Most importantly, I accomplish my goals as an artist without being confined to a specific medium.
+By working in a variety of disciplines – painting, sculpture, collage, film, performance – I continuously push beyond my comfort zone, accomplishing artistic goals without being confined to a specific medium.

 Western Michigan University

 American School, Lugano, Switzerland

 Studied with Kwok Wai Lau, a past faculty member of the International Art School of Hong Kong, Lecturer at The Art Institute of Chicago, and current faculty member at the Palm Springs Art Museum in California